 Body Care For Natural Living

-This natural living transition might take you a bit longer.
+This transition to eco-friendly swaps might take you a bit longer.
 And remember- that’s okay!
 But what we put ON our body is just as important at what we put in it.

 Switching your lotions, deodorant, shampoos, toothpaste etc to either homemade or a natural alternative makes an insane difference to your system.